Andrew-Raz-ACRV/DesignAlgorithm_SnakeRaven/README.md

 You will need MATLAB and its parallel computing toolbox

 ## 1) Patient Scan
-You will need an stl file.
-The one we used can be downloaded through this link:
+You will need an stl file of the anatomy.
+The one we used can be downloaded through this link: https://www.dropbox.com/s/bmo72qa6k2d3a8v/kneemodel.stl?dl=0

 ## 2) Voxelisation
 You will need to run this file to generate the voxel map: